u-boot/u-boot/tools/buildman/buildman.rst

 with 'ball'.

-For building specific boards you can use the --boards (or --bo) option, which takes a comma-separated list of board target names and be used multiple times on the command line:
+For building specific boards you can use the --boards (or --bo) option, which takes a comma-separated list of board target names and can be used multiple times on the command line:

 .. code-block:: bash